Sunil Agnihotri: Work

 He then went on to produce and direct in 1997 a series called Betaal Pachisi which was a very successful as a TV fantasy series.
 However that year, he faced a lawsuit involving the US.

 King Features Syndicate filed a case arguing that Agnihotri had copied the idea of The Phantom comic strips for the Betaal series.
 However, the court said that only the unique expression of an idea could be protected, not the idea itself.
-After Betaal Pachisi Sunil Agnihotri went on to direct series like Satyawadi Raja HarishChandra, Gulsanober and so on.